Ayurveda Clinic Sydney

 Looking at the body holistically

 While Western medicine prefers to focus on curing localised illnesses or injuries, Ayurvedic medicine looks at the body in a holistic manner.
-This means that Ayurveda sees the key to health as being a state of balance within the patient’s entire body, and an understanding of how best to mediate the effects of external factors on each individual’s body.
-As your holistic doctor will tell you, Ayurvedic wellness goes beyond ensuring that the patient is free of disease.
+This means that Ayurveda sees the key to health as being a state of balance within the client’s entire body, and an understanding of how best to mediate the effects of external factors on each individual’s body.
+As your holistic doctor will tell you, Ayurvedic wellness goes beyond ensuring that the client is free of disease.

 Ayurveda recognises that no two individual’s bodies are the same.
 This is because each individual’s internal system is comprised of different levels of the three vital energies, known as the Vata, Pitta and Kapha doshas.
 Consultations begin as the doctor gauges the specifics of your body type and determine the most effective means for balancing that body type in the face of external factors.
 This customised approach ensures that you have the best possible chance of returning to, or maintaining, good health.